ConorMurphy21/codeBeautifier/README.md

 No other options will be recognized if the -count flag is used.

-## Limitations + Tips For Best Success
+## Limitations :boom: + Tips For Best Success :star2:
-Some things are not availible currently (and some things will never be).
+Some things are not available currently (and some things will never be).
 Code Beautifier takes use of the define functionality that C offers, unfortunately, this adds some limitations.